sunnycyk/TK-RP-IP-Sample/README.md

 1. Clone this repo
 2. Edit config.json with credentials from developer.trustedkey.com
 3. Create Elastic Beanstalk service on AWS
+4. Choose web server environment
+5. Set a fixed domain name, and use this value for your host url (include domain suffix)
+6. Choose Node.JS preconfigured platform
+7. Upload a zip archive of your cloned repo with the edited config.json inside
-4. Set Node version to 8+
-5. Set start command to `npm start`
+8. Configure Additional Options > Software > Set Node version to 8+ and command to `npm start` > Save
-6. Upload & Deploy the code to the elastic beanstalk instance dashboard
+9. Click create environment

 ### Customization Guide